The Project

 • This will be prepared based on the Scoping Opinion and will advance the content of the PEIR, incorporating feedback received during statutory consultation and the public and the outcomes of our assessments undertaken.

-• The ES will describe any changes to the project and those measures we are proposing to implement to reduce, improve or enhance the impacts of the project
+• The ES will describe any changes to the project and the measures we are proposing to implement to reduce, improve or enhance the impacts of the project

 • The ES, along with a Non-Technical Summary (NTS) will form part of the DCO application we submit to PINS.